 The American Red Cross does not provide COVID-19 tests.
 If you are experiencing symptoms of COVID-19, please contact your doctor or healthcare professional.

-In addition to following guidance from local authorities and working to prevent the spread of COVID-19, we are asking healthy members of the community to help us meet two urgent needs and support the continuing work of the Red Cross here in Los Angeles County:
+In addition to following guidance from local authorities and working to prevent the spread of COVID-19, we are asking healthy members of the community to help us meet two urgent needs and support the continuing work of the Red Cross here in Los Angeles County.

+Red Cross LA events and large volunteer meetings have been postponed and/or moved to a virtual format.
 As the situation continues to evolve, the Red Cross has taken many measures to ensure the safety of our volunteers and employees and will adjust as necessary.